-Spanakopita is commonly made from spinach, feta cheese, spring onions and eggs, but other ingredients and seasoning can be added as well.
+Spanakopita is a Greek pie commonly made from spinach, feta cheese, spring onions and eggs, but other ingredients and seasoning can be added as well.
 There is also a vegan version which is usually consumed during Lent, and it does not contain dairy or eggs.
-My Greek spinach and cheese triangles are sure to please a crowd.
+My Greek spanakopita triangles are sure to please a crowd.

-I absolutely adore these spanakopita triangles, they are a fabulous snack whenever l feel peckish and also can be served as an excellent starter for any meal, be it a fancy dinner, a party or just just the usual supper.
-I could eat tons of them without any feeling any trace of guilt whatsoever.
+I absolutely adore these spinach pies, they are a fabulous snack whenever l feel peckish.
+They can also can be served as an excellent starter for any meal, be it a fancy dinner, a party or just just the usual supper.

 How to fold phyllo dough into spanakopita triangles/turnovers?

 Spinach can be replaced with kale if you wish, and cow’s cheese can be replaced with feta cheese or ricotta.
-If you are looking for more healthy bites, my Healthy Baked Brussels Sprout Spinach Bites are another great snack that is suitable for babies and toddlers too.
+Other spinach bites you might love:

 If you’ve tried these SPANAKOPITA TRIANGLES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.